enhance-easily/c-language/README.md

 ## What is importance of C language?
 C is called as a robust language, which has so many built-in functions and operations, which can be used to write any complex program.
 Generally, we use to call C as a middle level language.

-## Why C language is faster?
-The programs that you write in C compile and execute much faster than those written in other languages.
-This is because it does not have garbage collection and other such additional processing overheads.
-Hence, the language is faster as compared to most other programming languages